francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-2.md

   ./infrastructure/ansible/inventory/mgmt/digitalocean-demo-shell-example.yaml
 ```

-The output from `cat /etc/hostname` on the DigitalOcean VM should match the `ansible_host`
+The output from `cat /etc/hostname` on the DigitalOcean server should match the `ansible_host`
 we get from the inventory plugin - in this example, `debian-s-1vcpu-2gb-sfo3-01`.

 ## Conclusion